There’s a type of retirement plan that’s in the “401 family” that gets little attention.

 401(a) Plan Survivor Benefits

 The survivor benefit rules for 401(a) plans are very similar to those of 401(k) and other plans.
-While you can designate one or more beneficiaries for the plan in the event of your death, if you fail to do so, your spouse will be the automatic designated survivor.
+While you can designate one or more beneficiaries for the plan in the event of your death, if you fail to do so, your spouse will be the automatically designated survivor.

 In fact, if you are married, 401(a) plans typically require your spouse is the beneficiary upon your death, and if it is not, then your spouse must waive his or her right to the proceeds of the plan in writing.